Federal Partnership Program

-The Louisiana Long-Term Care Partnership Program provides asset disregard equal to the total amount of benefits paid by a LTC insurance policy.
+The Louisiana Long-Term Care Partnership Program provides asset disregard equal to the total amount of benefits paid by your LTC insurance policy.
 For example, if your policy paid $275,000 in benefits, the state will disregard that amount from the required spend-down.
 A single person must spend-down to $2000 in total assets to normally qualify for Medicaid’s long-term care benefits.
-If the person had $300,000 in assets they would have to spend $298,000.
+If the person had $300,000 in assets, they would have to spend $298,000.
 However, if that person’s policy paid $275,000 before it was exhausted and the individual still needed long-term care, the state would ignore that $275,000.
 The spend-down would only be $23,000 (300,000- 277,000 [275,000 paid in benefits, + the 2000 Medicaid allows]).
 This protects your estate from total spend-down.
 The Partnership Program also protects those assets after death from Medicaid estate recovery.

 Louisiana offers a state tax credit if you have a long-term care insurance policy.
 The credit is against the individual income tax for amounts paid as premiums for eligible LTC insurance.
 The amount of the credit shall be equal to 10% of the total amount of premiums paid annually by each individual claiming the credit and must meet the specified qualification requirements.